habi/EAWAG-manuscript/manuscript.md

 On average, each of the tomographic datasets contains around 3000 slices, so the total amount of data is much too large to keep in memory.
 The use of the *Dask* library facilitated efficient (so-called lazy) access to the huge amount of data on disk.

-At first, we extracted the central view of each of the three axial directions of the datasets, e.g. the 'anteroposterior', 'lateral' and 'dorsoventral' view and either saved those to disk or loaded them if already generated in prior runs of the notebook.
+At first, we extracted the central view of each of the three axial directions of the datasets (i.e. 'anteroposterior', 'lateral' and 'dorsoventral' view) and either saved those to disk or loaded them if already generated in prior runs of the notebook.
 The notebook then also generated the maximum intensity projection (MIP) for each of the anatomical planes and either saved them to disk or loaded them from prior runs.

 At the end of the notebook we performed a final sanity check on the MIP images.
-In this check we examined the mapping of the gray values of the raw projection images to gray values in the reconstructions, e.g. checked that no overexposed pixels are present in the MIP images, which is an efficient way of checking this, since the MIP images have already been generated in prior steps of the notebook.
+In this check we examined the mapping of the gray values of the raw projection images to gray values in the reconstructions, i.e. checked that no overexposed pixels are present in the MIP images.
+This is an an efficient way for double-checking the gray value mapping, since the MIP images have already been generated in prior steps of the notebook and contain the highest gray values present in the image.

 ### Image processing
 #### Extraction of oral and pharyngeal jaws, visualization of tomographic data

-To extract the oral jaw (OJ) and pharyngeal jaw (PJ) of the fishes, we used [3DSlicer](https://www.slicer.org) (Version 4.11.20210226) [@doi:10.1016/j.mri.2012.05.001] extended with the 'SlicerMorph' tools [@doi:10.1111/2041-210X.13669] which help biologists to work with 3D specimen data.
+To extract the oral jaw (OJ) and pharyngeal jaw (PJ) of the fishes, we used [3DSlicer](https://www.slicer.org) (Version 4.11.20210226) [@doi:10.1016/j.mri.2012.05.001] extended with the *SlicerMorph* tools [@doi:10.1111/2041-210X.13669] which help biologists to work with 3D specimen data.
-The reconstructed `.png` stacks were loaded into 'ImageStacks', depending on their size we reduced the image resolution (e.g. downscaled the images) for this first step.
+The reconstructed PNG stacks were loaded into *ImageStacks*, depending on their size we reduced the image resolution (i.e. downscaled the images) for this first step.
 The three-dimensional volume was rendered via [VTK GPU Ray Casting](https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html).
 A custom-made volume property (created by Kassandra Ford) was used as an input to view the scans.
 Using toggles in the volume rendering, we defined regions of interest (ROIs) for both the OJs and PJs in each specimen..
 These ROIs were then extracted in their native resolution from the original dataset for further processing.
-Using the grayvalue thresholding function in Slicers Segment Editor the teeth in both the oral and pharyngeal jaws were extracted.
+Using the gray value thresholding function in 3DSlicers *Segment Editor* the teeth in both the oral and pharyngeal jaws were extracted.
-We used the 'Scissor' and 'Island' tools of the Segment Editor to isolate single regions.
+We used the *Scissor* and *Island* tools of the *Segment Editor* to isolate single regions.

 Processed regions of interest were exported as NRRD [@https://w.wiki/5mBK] files.
 The three-dimensional visualizations of all regions of interest for each specimen were compiled into overview images (see Figure @fig:kat13pptx for an example from the compilation document).